glenfant/cookiecutter.gillux/README.rst

 ``use_sphinx```

-  Provide a configured skeleton for a Sphinx documentation in the ``doc/`` folder.
+  Provide a configured skeleton for a Sphinx documentation in the ``doc/`` folder if you installed Sphinx with cookiecutter.

 ``license``